-Before Argentina I was in New York City for five years working and studying in gastronomy, and before that in the dirty South aka New Orleans, Louisiana my hometown and the greatest city in the USA.
+Before Argentina I was in New York City for five years working and studying in gastronomy, and before that in New Orleans, Louisiana my hometown and the most magical city in the USA.

 My goal is to have an international life, chasing Summer, enhancing peoples lives through food and sharing moments all over the world with the people who mean the most to me.
 Maybe a jungle house in Costa Rica?
 Or an apartment in Amsterdam?
 Or something in the mountains?
 Somewhere warm and by the water.
 YES.

 This blog is a way to share my adventures with my friends and family who are scattered all over the world.
 I love you to pieces and miss you dearly.

 What camera do you use?

 Sony DSC-RX100M II these days.
 Prior I used a Lumix GF5 with a pancake lens.
 In my first posts, and still sometimes to this day, I use my iPhone as I am big fan of Instagram.

 How do I eat at NOLA?